MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - **Improvements to the Enterprise Site List Manager.** Now you can configure shared cookies between Microsoft Edge and Internet Explorer on your enterprise site list.
 You can access the [Enterprise Site List Manager](/deployedge/edge-ie-mode-site-list-manager) at *edge://compat/SiteListManager*.

 ### Policy updates

 #### New policies

+- [ConfigureKeyboardShortcuts](/DeployEdge/microsoft-edge-policies#configurekeyboardshortcuts) - Configure the list of commands for which to disable keyboard shortcuts
+- [ControlDefaultStateOfAllowExtensionFromOtherStoresSettingEnabled](/DeployEdge/microsoft-edge-policies#controldefaultstateofallowextensionfromotherstoressettingenabled) - Configure default state of Allow extensions from other stores setting
+- [EdgeAssetDeliveryServiceEnabled](/DeployEdge/microsoft-edge-policies#edgeassetdeliveryserviceenabled) - Allow features to download assets from the Asset Delivery Service
+- [EdgeDefaultProfileEnabled](/DeployEdge/microsoft-edge-policies#edgedefaultprofileenabled) - Default Profile Setting Enabled
+- [InternetExplorerModeEnableSavePageAs](/DeployEdge/microsoft-edge-policies#internetexplorermodeenablesavepageas) - Allow Save page as in Internet Explorer mode
+- [KioskSwipeGesturesEnabled](/DeployEdge/microsoft-edge-policies#kioskswipegesturesenabled) - Swipe gestures in Microsoft Edge kiosk mode enabled
+- [MicrosoftOfficeMenuEnabled](/DeployEdge/microsoft-edge-policies#microsoftofficemenuenabled) - Allow users to access the Microsoft Office menu
+- [SiteSafetyServicesEnabled](/DeployEdge/microsoft-edge-policies#sitesafetyservicesenabled) - Allow users to configure Site safety services

 #### Deprecated policies

+- [ForceCertificatePromptsOnMultipleMatches](/DeployEdge/microsoft-edge-policies#forcecertificatepromptsonmultiplematches) - Configure whether Microsoft Edge should automatically select a certificate when there are multiple certificate matches for a site configured with "AutoSelectCertificateForUrls"

 #### Obsoleted policies